The best cheese straws in the world!

 Cheese straws are my favorite offering to bring to holiday gatherings.
-The recipe comes from my maternal grandmother’s family from Orangeburg, South Carolina.
+The recipe comes from my maternal grandmother’s family, the Salley’s from Orangeburg, South Carolina.
 The tradition has been passed down from mother to child for generations.
 There are cheese straws and then there are these cheese straws, which always get a lot of attention.
 I’m working on teaching my sons how to make them – they sure like to eat them!
 The trick is to use the sharpest cheddar cheese you can get and to roll them as thinly as possible.

 Ingredients: 3 Cups flour, 2 tsp. seasoned salt (I use Lawry’s), 1 tsp. dried mustard, 1 cup butter, 8 oz. very sharp cheddar cheese.
 Start by mixing the flour, salt and dried mustard in a bowl.